Citation, DOI, disclosures and article data

 - hyperintense to white matter

-- more reliable in differentiating tumour margins than non-contrast T1-weighted images (but less reliable than contrast enhanced T1)
+- more reliable in differentiating tumor margins than non-contrast T1-weighted images (but less reliable than contrast-enhanced T1)

 T2* (e.g. SWI)

-- foci of blooming from haemorrhage of calcification
+- foci of blooming from hemorrhage or calcification

 - enhancement present but heterogeneous

-- enhancement with gadolinium is useful in differentiating tumour from adjacent vasogenic oedema and normal brain parenchyma
+- enhancement with gadolinium is useful in differentiating tumors from adjacent vasogenic edema and normal brain parenchyma

-- restricted diffusion may be seen in solid components especially in anaplastic tumour
+- restricted diffusion may be seen in solid components especially in grade 3 tumors

-- diffusion should be interpreted with caution in masses with significant haemorrhage or calcification
+- diffusion should be interpreted with caution in masses with significant hemorrhage or calcification

 Treatment and prognosis

-Supratentorial ependymomas generally have a somewhat better prognosis than their more common posterior fossa counterparts.
+Supratentorial ependymomas generally have a somewhat poorer prognosis than their more common posterior fossa counterparts 10.
 This is especially the case in children 7.

-Imaging differential considerations depend on whether the tumour is within the ventricle or parenchymal.
+Imaging differential considerations depend on whether the tumor is within the parenchyma (usually the case) or less commonly within the ventricle.

 - 1. Smith A, Smirniotopoulos J, Horkanyne-Szakaly I. From the Radiologic Pathology Archives: Intraventricular Neoplasms: Radiologic-Pathologic Correlation.
 Radiographics.
 2013;33 (1): 21-43.
 Radiographics (full text) - doi:10.1148/rg.331125192